EnrightLab/Courses-and-Practicals/EMBO_Heidelberg_2017/miR_210_Experiment/mini_mapping/README.md

 *   MAQ
 *   SOAP
 *   STAR
-*   HiSat
+*   HISAT2
 *   Kallisto
 *   Salmon

-We used HiSat2 and HTSeq-count to map the sequence data from 2 samples to the reference genome in a splice-aware manner and used the Ensembl Reference Transcriptome to quantitate read levels across transcripts.
-HiSat2 shatters reads into fragments and to map them to the genome and splice sites.
+We used HISAT2 and HTSeq-count to map the sequence data from 2 samples to the reference genome in a splice-aware manner and used the Ensembl Reference Transcriptome to quantitate read levels across transcripts.
+HISAT2 shatters reads into fragments and to map them to the genome and splice sites.

 * * *

 Each run could require > 4Gb of RAM.
 Total run-time can be anything from 1 hour to 24 hours per sample.

-You can download the Latest Human Genome build (84) from Ensembl.
+You can download the Latest Human Genome build (90) from Ensembl.
 This is available [here](http://www.ensembl.org/info/data/ftp/index.html).

-To actually build a new bowtie index you can use the bowtie2-build command
+To build a new index you will need to use the hisat2-build command

-We will actually only build Chromosome 22 instead of the whole Human Genome.
+We will only build an index for Chromosome 22 instead of the whole Human Genome.

 ```
 hisat2-build Homo_sapiens.GRCh37.75.dna.chromosome.22.fa Homo_sapiens.GRCh37.dna.22
 ```

-We also need to assemble a list of known spice sites for HiSat2, we use a utility script called _hisat2_extract_splice_sites.py_ to do this.
+We also need to assemble a list of known spice sites for HISAT2, we use a utility script called _hisat2_extract_splice_sites.py_ to do this.

 ```
 hisat2_extract_splice_sites.py Homo_sapiens.GRCh37.75.dna.chromosome.22.gtf > known_splice_sites.txt
 ```

-This will produce the following output file containing coordinates for all splice. sites on Chr 22.
+This will produce the following output file containing coordinates for all splice sites on Chr22.
 ```
 22	16062315	16062810	+
 22	16100647	16101275	-